 Now, let me tell you about my breakfast.
 I tackled a Mexican Breakfast which was a pair of burritos filled with corn, sliced ham, and scrambled eggs and generously scented with cumin and chili; a mound of vegetable salad with mustard dressing; a small bowl of tomato salsa; and a choice of fresh fruit juice, coffee, or hot chocolate.
 Sierra Hotel Marketing Manager Andge Bula challenged me to have the Austrian Breakfast as well.
 It was a challenge I failed at because I simply could not finish off a huge serving of thinly sliced potatoes and ham cooked in a drizzling of bacon fat and served with two fried eggs on top.
 My fellow Bacolodnon must have thought I need to fill up after that long morning walk.
 Both breakfasts were very good that I wished I had two stomachs.
 I allowed myself a slice of the delightful Chocolate Graham Cookies which had alternate layers of dark chocolate and milk-graham mix which was not too sweet that, if I hadn’t had a conscience, I would have eaten three.
 There are 82 food items on the restaurant’s menu (excluding drinks) including an international menu such as roast lamb, Tex-Mex Southern cuisine, goulash, and schnitzel.
 Can you spell Kaiserschmarrn?

 The three-star Sierra Hotel assures the guest that “your journey deserved detailed hospitality”.
 My Queen Room was well-appointed enough to make me feel like one with amenities that include a safety deposit box for a queen’s baubles.
 Outside, there are cool pockets of indoor gardens in strategic places in each floor to detoxify the air.
-Operations Manager Mr. Bench Demaisip explained that the hotel tries to go green as much as possible.
+The Operations Manager explained that the hotel tries to go green as much as possible.
 Thank you, Sir!
-Mr. Demaisip is backed by a 20-year five-star hotel experience.
-He is approachable and patiently answers guests’ queries.

 My twenty-four hours in Dumaguete was quite fun and memorable.
 My summer plans will surely include another trip to this bewitching capital that is country mouse by dawn, brisk city cat by day, and soft siren at dusk.